 10. Hearing loss is unavoidable, it’s partly genetics and everyone eventually gets it.
 Why would I need hearing aids if my mom didn’t?

 That’s a pretty fatalistic view.
-While heritage can play a role, there are a lot of things you can do to delay hearing loss or avoid it altogether.
+While heritage can play a role, there are a lot of things you can do to delay hearing loss or avoid it completely.
 You can start by protecting your ears from continuous exposure to loud sounds, altering your diet, quitting smoking and generally leading a more balanced life.

 Do you have your own “mythbusters” that you would like to share?
 Feel free to send them to firstname.lastname@example.org and claim you place in Audicus’ blog.